INTERVIEW-Scotiabank keen on Mexico despite Oceanografia scandal

 Scotiabank is Canada's third-largest bank, and its Inverlat subsidiary is Mexico's seventh-largest lender by assets.

-"The regulator can only ask for you to have things in place, they don't actually run your day-to-day operations," Jentsch told Reuters.
+"The regulator can only ask for you to have things in place, they don't actually run your day-to-day operations," he said.
 "Every bank has that accountability.
 If you don't stay on top of your game, things will happen in any market.
 Not just Mexico."

 He said the scandal had prompted Scotiabank to take a look at its own processes, and that the bank has concluded its controls are sufficient.